 Pink Icing® Blueberry: Distinctive foliage colors and large, richly flavored berries.
 In spring, the foliage has many shades of pink, mixed with blue and deep greens.
 The leaves turn a showy iridescent turquoise blue in winter.
 Mounded, compact growth habit to 3-4 ft.
 Adapted to patio container growing or landscape use for year-round color.
 Est. chill requirement 500 hrs.
 USDA zones 5-10.
 U.S. Plant Pat.#23336.

 Pink Lemonade: Pink Lemonade is unique in edible fruits.
 White translucent berries mature to a luscious bright pink and taste wonderfully sweet with a firm, clear texture.
 'Pink Lemonade' will produce farther south than many traditional blueberry cultivars.
+Not available for the 2022 season.

 O'neal: Large fruit is especially sweet and flavorful.
 Early season.
 5-6 ft. bush.
 200 hours.
 Self-fruitful, but plant two varieties for largest crops